vsivsi/meteor-job/README.md

 // Or re-run a job that has already completed successfully job.rerun();

-// And you can remove a job, so long as it's cancelled, completed or failed
+// And you can remove a job, so long as it's cancelled,
-// If its running or in any other state, you'll need to cancel it before you can remove it job.remove();
+// completed or failed.
+If it's running or in any other state,
+// you'll need to cancel it before you can remove it. job.remove();

-// For bulk operations on acting on more than one job at a time, there are also Class methods
+// For bulk operations on acting on more than one job at a time,
-// that take arrays of job Ids.
-For example, cancelling a whole batch of jobs at once:
+// there are also Class methods that take arrays of job Ids.
+// For example, cancelling a whole batch of jobs at once:
 Job.cancelJobs('jobQueue', Ids, function(err, result) {
-  // Operation complete. result is true if any jobs were cancelled (assuming no error) });
+  // Operation complete. result is true if any jobs were
+  // cancelled (assuming no error)
+});
 ```